TKomericki/Rhetos-wiki/Read-only-data-structures.md

   Note that an extended entity ForeignBook (see the [Extends](Data-model-and-relationships) concept) creates the navigation property `Extension_ForeignBook`, from the base entity "Book" to the extension.

-The Browse data structure is registered as an extension of it's base entity.
+The Browse data structure is registered as an extension of its base entity.
 It also includes the ID property from the base entity (`Book`).

 Technical notes: